cosinekitty/astronomy/source/js/README.md

      The value is in the range [0, 180].
 **Brief**: Calculates the angle in degrees between two vectors.

+Given a pair of vectors, this function returns the angle in degrees between the two vectors in 3D space.
 The angle is measured in the plane that contains both vectors.

 | Param | Type | Description |